-Guillermo Christensen is a partner in the White Collar Defense & Government Investigation Group and Chair of the Cybersecurity and Data Protection Practice at Brown Rudnick.
+Guillermo Christensen is a partner in the White Collar Defense & Government Investigation Group and Chair of the Cybersecurity and Data Privacy Practice at Brown Rudnick.
 Guillermo advises multinational corporate clients on various enterprise risks involving information systems security and data security ("cybersecurity") and insider threats to corporate systems.
 He has conducted confidential internal investigations relating to cybersecurity incidents, allegations of foreign corruption, and violations of export controls and economic sanctions.
 Guillermo regularly represents clients seeking to secure approvals from the Committee on Foreign Investment in the U.S. (CFIUS) for acquisitions of U.S. businesses by foreign buyers involving national security issues.
-In all these areas, Guillermo brings a wealth of international business and government intelligence experiences to his practices and provides his clients with broader perspectives for troubleshooting complex and unusual problems.
+In all these areas, Guillermo brings a wealth of international business, intelligence and national security experience to his practices and provides his clients with broader perspectives for troubleshooting complex and unusual problems.

 In the government, Guillermo was a CIA intelligence officer and a diplomat with the U.S. State Department.
 From 2001 to 2002, he was also the CIA Fellow to the Council on Foreign Relations in New York, an intelligence community position designated for officers on the cusp of the most senior responsibilities.
 From 2002 to 2004, Guillermo was on loan from the CIA to the FBI and to a national counterterrorism fusion center to help improve intelligence collection and analysis of emerging threats.
 He most recently served in a policy role as the Science and Technology Advisor to the U.S. Mission to the Organization for Economic Cooperation and Development (OECD) in Paris, where he led multi-stakeholder policy reviews of encryption, cybersecurity and cross-border data flows.